nfsrules/ClassyMnist/README.md

 # ClassyMnist
-Implementation of the classical MNIST problem with Class objets
+Implementation of the classical MNIST problem with Python Class objects.